Feluxerich/AdminGuide/docs/services/minio.md

 # MinIO

 If you want to setup MinIO your first step should be to check if you have enough storage for whatever you want to do.
+Maybe you want to [mount a Samba File Share](../1_additional_configs.md) to save your MinIO Data on it.
 Then you can create a `docker-compose.yaml`-file like this:

 ```yaml
 version: '3.9'